 Making a list of must-take shots is still the best way to ensure your photographer captures the people who are most important to you.
 Seeing them written down will also let you know how long you will have to smile.
-Rule of thumb is 3 minutes for photos with 5 or fewer people, 5 to 7 minutes for the big group shots.
+Rule of thumb when planning time for portraits is 3 minutes for photos with 5 or fewer people, 5 to 7 minutes for the big group shots.

 List your cast of characters like a Playbill so that your photographer and planner know the number of people they will be coordinating, and how much time to allocate to the pre-wedding portrait session.
 List each name, relationship to the couple and role in the wedding party.
 For example: